Affordance-based Robot Manipulation with Flow Matching: Experiments

-Similar conclusions could be achieved from Table~\ref{tab:bench} and Fig.~\ref{fig:step}, as in the Main Results section: \begin{itemize} [ ] \item \textbf{Generation Quality:} Flow matching outperforms DDPM in all three benchmarks.
-The performances of flow matching and DDIM are comparable, where flow matching performs marginally better in most cases. \item \textbf{Inference Time:} Fig.~\ref{fig:step} shows how the number of inference steps affects the performance of flow matching and diffusion policy.
-We can observe that diffusion policy showcases better performances when applying more inference iterations with a trade-off of longer inference time, as it requires a series of discrete steps to progressively refine the generated sample.
+Similar conclusions could be achieved from Table~\ref{tab:bench} and Fig.~\ref{fig:step}, as in the Main Results section: \begin{itemize} [ ] \item \textbf{Generation quality:} The performances of flow matching and DDPM, DDIM and the score-based model are comparable, where flow matching performs marginally better in most cases.
+We observe that score-based models can achieve higher peak performance, but their average performance tends to be less consistent.

+\item \textbf{Inference time:} Fig.~\ref{fig:step} shows how the number of inference steps affects the performance of flow matching and diffusion policy.
+We can observe that diffusion policy showcases better performances when applying more inference iterations with a trade-off of longer inference time, as it requires a series of discrete steps to progressively refine the generated sample (solid line).
+Score-based models with black-box numerical ODE samplers, as in the original research paper~\citep{song2020score}, need adaptive steps to achieve optimal results (around $100-300$).
 Contrarily, flow matching has not shown significant improvements when increasing inference steps.
+From 8 steps onward, the performance of both flow matching and the diffusion policy increases only slightly with additional steps.
+However, the inference time (dotted line, we use frequency here) increases proportionally with the number of inference steps (dotted line).
 Therefore, flow matching considerably reduces the inference time for closed-loop robot manipulation.
 In the Push-T benchmark in Fig.~\ref{fig:step}, 2-step flow matching (coverage: $0.8803$, time: $13.098$ms) has achieved comparable performance as 16-step diffusion policy with DDIM (coverage: $0.8801$, time: $98.268$ms), \textbf{but noticeably lower inference time roughly by 86\%}. \end{itemize}